 - (A) A motion for reassignment based on relatedness or a lack of relatedness may be filed by any party to a case.
-In order that all parties to a proceeding be permitted to respond on the questions of relatedness and possible reassignment, such motions should not generally be filed until after the answer or motions in lieu of answer have been filed in each of the proceedings involved. - (B) The motion must be filed with, and will be decided by, the judge to whom the lowest-numbered case of the claimed related set is assigned for trial or other final disposition.
-Copies of the motion must be served on all parties and on the judges for all of the affected cases.
+In order that all parties to a proceeding be permitted to respond on the questions of relatedness and possible reassignment, such motions should not generally be filed until after the answer or motions in lieu of answer have been filed in each of the proceedings involved. - (B) The motion must be filed in each related case and will be decided by the judge to whom the lowest-numbered case of the claimed related set is assigned for trial or other final disposition.